aakash1104/cs-guide/Outlines/classes.md

 ### CS versus CSE ###

 - CSE as a major focuses roughly on 80% CS and about 20% in EE.
 If you're interested in hardware and working with embedded systems, then you should definitely be a CSE major.

 - CSE has a lot of core requirements to complete.
 There are 3 EE classes that you must take, the entire physics 9 series and a math class on differential equations.
 All of these classes are considered to be core engineering classes.

 - There's only room for 4 electives that you can take.
 Some might see this as not enough room to try out other classes because of the heavy course load.

 - If you're interested in any other specific subfield of CS, you should probably be a CS major since you have more flexibility to take classes that you might be interested in.
 Additionally, it is a lot more easier to double major or minor in another field!

 - If you know that you want to be involved in software development, the job opportunities are about the same regardless of choosing CS or CSE as your major.

 - Quote about jobs in the future from Hiroshi Lockheimer, Google SVP of Engineering (responsible for Google’s efforts around the Chrome and Android operating systems and the Google Play store):

-"The intersection of hardware and software is really important.
+	> The intersection of hardware and software is really important.
 I think that people will always interact with things.
 So people with the skills to [control the interface between software and hardware] will be in high demand.
 It’s a broad set of skills, by the way.
 It’s software engineering, electrical engineering, ergonomics, industrial design, materials, mechanical engineering, batteries.
 I think there will be even more gadgets in the future that do different kinds of things we haven’t even imagined.
-Building those things will require this diverse set of skills.”
+Building those things will require this diverse set of skills.